 GIS & WATER RESOURCES X

 April 22 – 25, 2018

-GIS has come a long way!
+GIS for Water Resources has come a long way!
 It has been 25 years since the first AWRA GIS & Water Resources Conference and the very term “GIS” doesn’t mean the same thing as it did back then.
 Data, tools, models and good cartography are still incredibly important.
-Many of us still perform much of our geospatial work on desktops.
-But ---- we’ve moved well beyond desktops to the cloud, to decision making and water-based applications that are integral to ecology and society --- well beyond floodplain mapping!
+Many of us still perform much of our geospatial work on desktop computers.
+But we have moved well beyond desktops to the cloud, to decision making and water-based applications that are integral to ecology and society, well beyond floodplain mapping.

-We look forward to seeing you in Orlando next April!
+We look forward to seeing you in Orlando in April!

 Sandra Fox Daniel P. Ames Michael G. McManus